ukjhsa/ADEF/README.md

 ## Build
 ### Windows
-1. Open cmake-gui and select the path to source code, suppose `X:/adef`.
+1. Open `cmake-gui` and select the path to source code, suppose `X:/adef`.
 1. specify the path to build, suppose `X:/adef/build`.
 1. press the button "Configure".
 1. specify the generator to "MinGW Makefiles".
 If the default compilers fails to find g++ (or mingw32-g++), specify them.
 1. if the configuration changed, press the button "Configure" again.
 1. press button "Generate".
-1. Open the cmd and setting up environment with GCC. (if TDM-GCC used, click the "MinGW Command Prompt".)
+1. Open the `cmd` and setting up environment with GCC. (if TDM-GCC used, click the "MinGW Command Prompt".)
 1. change the current working directory to `X:/adef/build`.
-1. `mingw32-make`
+1. type `mingw32-make`

 ### Unix-like